 Call it main character syndrome, narcissism, menopausal rage, or woke-ism, but somehow Shirley made the entire three-day event about her.

-“But truly, I would love to send my crew over to fucking mess you up.
+“But truly, I would love to send my crew over to f*cking mess you up.
 But you know what?
 I won’t because I pity you because you’re a small man with a small dick.

 “Goodnight, angel face.”